withastro/astro/docs/src/pages/core-concepts/astro-components.md

 CSS rules inside of a `<style>` tag are automatically scoped to that component.
 That means that you can reuse class names across multiple components, without worrying about conflicts.
 Styles are automatically extracted and optimized in the final build so that you don't need to worry about style loading.

 For best results, you should only have one `<style>` tag per-Astro component.
-This isn’t necessarily a limitation, but it will often result in better-optimized CSS in your final build.
+This isn't necessarily a limitation, but it will often result in better-optimized CSS in your final build.
 When you're working with pages, the `<style>` tag can go nested inside of your page `<head>`.
 For standalone components, the `<style>` tag can go at the top-level of your template.

 ```html
 <!-- Astro Component CSS example -->